rebelsky/csc151/outlines/bodies/imagetrans.md

 * When you need to do more than one transformation, you can sequence them with `compose` (also `o`).
 * `(image-variant image (o rgb-redder rgb-bluer))`
+* *Note: This is a new approach.
+Traditionally, procedures appear immediately after parentheses, and they are doing the work.
+Now they are inputs to other procedures, and so do not have parentheses.*

 Anonymous transformations
 -------------------------